Great Energy with Breathing Retraining (not Breathing Exercises)By Dr. Artour Rakhimov, Alternative Health Educator and Author

 When we consider sick people with their 10-15 seconds CP, frequent or constant complaints about feeling tired and a lack of energy is normal.
 Due to abnormal excitement, the brain can get “creative” and it can easily invent “reasons” and “theories” why certain errands or jobs are undesirable or not possible.
 Coffee, chocolate, and sugar are among the addictive substances frequently used to boost energy levels.
 Without such stimulants, it can be hard and stressful to force oneself to do work.
 Chest breathing and mouth breathing make symptoms of fatigue and low energy much worse.

 Are there any medical studies?
 According to their article in the Journal of Royal Society of Medicine (Rosen et al, 1990), a group of British doctors from the Department of Cardiology in Charing Cross Hospital, London, tested 100 consecutive patients diagnosed with chronic fatigue disorder.
 Ninety-three patients had chronic hyperventilation.
-If the doctors had used a stricter definition of hyperventilation (less than 40 mm Hg CO2 in blood), probably all 100 patients would have been diagnosed with chronic hyperventilation.
+If the doctors had used a stricter definition of hyperventilation (less than 40 mm Hg CO2 in the blood), probably all 100 patients would have been diagnosed with chronic hyperventilation.

 When the CP is critically low (e.g., less than 10 s), chronic fatigue is a typical experience for most people.
 Hospitalized and severely sick patients usually have low CPs.
 They have very little, if any, desire to exercise (even lightly) or walk.
-Physical effort could, indeed, cause acute episodes and severe problems with their health.
+The physical effort could, indeed, cause acute episodes and severe problems with their health.